 And is physics dogmatic?
-If you like.
+If you like, I suppose some people could argue the point.
 And yet, no one got burned at stake for proposing the existence of N-rays, electrons, polywater, relativity, cold fusion or quantum mechanics.
 A lot of people got hot under the collar, but that was about as hot as they got.
 It is not for you and me to claim that therefore they were dogmatists.

 Similarly those evolutionists who functionally amount to religious zealots make no practical difference to the status of evolutionary study as a branch of science rather than religion.
 However devout their professions might have been, however influential their work may have been, it all got exposed to the same erosive or supportive criticism and discussion, helpful, scornful, enthusiastic or simply dismissive.
 If it got sifted out it got discarded, or at least archived, no matter how slowly, justly or unjustly, and no matter how passionate the originator might have been.